4chess/RustFileOps/1-scan/README.md

 # Scan

-Very nice rust app.
+Very powerful rust app.
 No dependancies!

-#RustLang -  Creates a new file called report.txt that lists every extended ascii character, and lists how many instances of each extended ascii character are in the file
+  Creates a new file called report.txt that lists every extended ascii character, and lists how many instances of each extended ascii character are in the file.
+Very reliable.

 usage scan key.txt (outputs to report.txt)